 A final note on how I define love:

 In this world there is big love (not of the HBO polygamy variety) and there is small love.
-Big love is ever expansive, making room for all the arises.
+Big love is ever expansive, making room for all that arises.
 Big love is unconditional.
 Big love is that of a mother to her newborn baby.
 Big love receives life and us with open arms.
 Small love, which we see and experience all too often, lives on the surface.
 Small love likes it when things go it’s way and moves on when things don’t.
 Small love has an agenda and a host of preconceived ideas about how things (and you) should be.

 When I talk about loving ourselves, I’m talking about big love.